Large families benefit society by offering a “model for solidarity and sharing,” Pope said in one of his last public meetings of 2014…

 Jesus wanted to belong to a family who experienced these hardships, so that no one would feel excluded from the loving closeness of God.
 The flight into Egypt caused by Herod’s threat shows us that God is present where man is in danger, where man is suffering, where he is fleeing, where he experiences rejection and abandonment; but God is also present where man dreams, where he hopes to return in freedom to his homeland and plans and chooses life for his family and dignity for himself and his loved ones.

 Today our gaze on the Holy Family lets us also be drawn into the simplicity of the life they led in Nazareth.
 It is an example that does our families great good, helping them increasingly to become communities of love and reconciliation, in which tenderness, mutual help, and mutual forgiveness are experienced.
-Let us remember the three key words for living in peace and joy in the family: “may I,” “thank you” and “sorry.”
+Let us remember the three keywords for living in peace and joy in the family: “may I,” “thank you” and “sorry.”
 In our family, when we are not intrusive and ask “may I,” in our family when we are not selfish and learn to say “thank you,” and when in a family one realizes he has done something wrong and knows how to say “sorry,” in that family there is peace and joy.
 Let us remember these three words.
 Can we repeat them all together: may I, thank you, sorry.
 (Everyone: may I, thank you, sorry!)
 I would also like to encourage families to become aware of the importance they have in the Church and in society.
 The proclamation of the Gospel, in fact, first passes through the family to reach the various spheres of daily life.

 Let us fervently call upon Mary Most Holy, the Mother of Jesus and our Mother, and St. Joseph her spouse.
-Let us ask them to enlighten, comfort and guide every family in the world, so that they may fulfil with dignity and peace the mission which God has entrusted to them.
+Let us ask them to enlighten, comfort and guide every family in the world, so that they may fulfill with dignity and peace the mission which God has entrusted to them.

 Dear Brothers and Sisters, good morning!